irvanggtq/Python-week-2/README.md

 - //= : x //=3 same as x = x // 3
 - %= : x %=3 same as x = x % 3

+#Conditional Expression

+##if statement
+if statement is conditional statement to decides whether certain statements need to be executed or not.
+It checks for a given condition, if the condition is true, then the set of code present inside the ” if ” block will be executed otherwise not.
+##else statement
+Else statement block will execute only when the if condition becomes false.
+It is the block where you will perform some actions when the condition is not true.
+##elif statement
+Elif statement is used to check multiple conditions only if the given condition is false.
+It’s similar to an else statement and the only difference is that in “else” we will not check the condition but in “elif” we will check the condition.

 # For and While Loop
 ## Else After For
 - The else function after for takes precedence on a repeat of a search nature, to provide a way out of the program when the search is not found.